June 15, 2021 08:30 am ETEstimated Read Time: 6 Minutes

-Heavy cannabis use, which includes consuming high potency cannabis products for prolonged periods, can lead to cannabis use disorder (CUD).
+Heavy cannabis use, which includes consuming high potency cannabis products for prolonged periods, can lead tocannabis use disorder (CUD).
 According to Dr. Miller, the research suggests that individuals who have “substance-induced psychoses” will then “transition to a diagnosis of schizophrenia”.
-Therefore, it is important to avoid potency and heavy consumption which could induce psychosis in heavy consumers.
+Therefore, it is important to avoid potency and heavy consumption which could induce psychosis in heavy consumers and those whose genetics or disease predisposes them to be at greater risk for psychotic episodes and disorders.
 Let’s have a look at persons who may be at an increased risk as well as the preventative measures which can be taken.

 When consuming high potency cannabis, or consuming cannabis heavily, in combination with the following, individuals are putting themselves at an increased risk:

 If you have a close family member who has a psychotic disorder